koredeycode/PolyTrend/README.md

 ## Set Up Instructions

-{ Include any instructions required to set up this submission - including any registrations for third-party services. }

 Add the enviroment variable `POLYGON_API_KEY` to your directus `docker-compose.yml` file.

 You can obtain a free API key from [Polygon](https://polygon.io/)